HOW TO GET A CONTRACTOR'S STATE LICENSE

 Some states allow reciprocity with other states, while others

-require you to complete the entire licensing process like everyone
+require you to complete the entire contractor's license process like everyone

 else.
-There are also some states that do not require a formal
+Also some States do not require a formal

 contractor's license to perform work.
 Read the following steps to

-learn more about what you need to get your icense.
+learn how to get your contractor's license.
 Or contact us or

 fill out the Free